Join the Lake Friendly Movement

 - Landfill: We know it's impossible to completely prevent waste to the landfill.
 Be sure to always have adequate trash receptacles to prevent contamination of your recycling and compost bins.
 Aim for the trifecta: compost, recycling, and landfill in a row with clear and consistent labeling.

-Plastic-Free MKE offers resources to help reduce your consumption of single-use plastics, as well as a list of Lake-Friendly certified restaurants and businesses committed to protecting the health of our watersheds and our communities.
+Plastic-Free MKE offers resources to help reduce your consumption of single-use plastics, as well as a list of Lake-Friendly restaurants and businesses committed to protecting the health of our watersheds and our communities.

 Learn more about how to recycle in the City of Milwaukee and download educational signage to post in your business or at your event.